Internet Infidelity: Married Christians and Cyber Affairs

 Most people eventually tire of living their online personas.
 What they want, most of all, is someone who loves them for who they are.
 Unfortunately, this realization often comes after they have damaged their marriage with a cyber affair.

-First, couples should accept the possibility of sexual fantasies and attraction to other people.
+1. Married couples should accept the possibility of sexual fantasies and attraction to other people.
 They should acknowledge these fantasies, but not act on them.

-Third, marriage takes work.
+3. Marriage takes work.
 Christians must build intimacy with their partners and keep their marriage sexy.
 They must also keep the marriage equal, sharing duties and responsibilities.

 - Anderson, Kerby.
 (2009) "The Allure of Cyber Relationships."
 Probe Ministries.
 Retrieved June 23, 2011.